 There are three statutory officers that we must employ and who have particular functions.
 They are our Head of Paid Service, Monitoring Officer and Chief Finance Officer.
 Their roles and appointment process is set down in our Protocol for Statutory Officers (PDF).

 Our Head of Paid Service is our most senior official and has powers to appoint staff, after consulting with the Mayor and Assembly.
 The Head of Paid Service Staffing Protocol (PDF) outlines these powers and the circumstances in which, and to whom, they are delegated.

-The Mayor’s manifesto contained a commitment to publish a gender pay audit for the GLA and its functional bodies with a requirement that work is undertaken to narrow any gaps.
+The Mayor’s manifesto contained a commitment to publish both a gender and an ethnicity pay audit for the GLA and its functional bodies with a requirement that work is undertaken to narrow any gaps.